 The fully assembled combat weapon was 12 feet, 8⅜ inches ¹ (3.261 meters) long, 5 feet, ¼ inch ² (1.530 meters) in diameter, and weighed approximately 10,300 pounds (4,672 kilograms).

 On the morning before the mission, Colonel Tibbets had his mother’s name painted on the nose of the airplane: Enola Gay.
-He had personally selected this bomber, serial number 44-86292, while it was still on the assembly line at the Glenn L. Martin Company plant at Bellevue, Nebraska, 9 May 1945.
-The B-29 was accepted by the Army Air Corps on 15 May and flown to the 509th’s base at Wendover, Utah, by Captain Robert A. Lewis, a B-29 aircraft commander who would act as Tibbets’ co-pilot on the atomic bombing mission.
+He had personally selected this bomber, serial number 44-86292, while he was visiting the Glenn L. Martin Company plant at Bellevue, Nebraska, 9 May 1945.
+An employee of the plant told him that the airplane had passed its acceptance tests with no faults of any kind.
+The B-29 was accepted by the Army Air Corps on 15 May and flown to the 509th’s base at Wendover, Utah, by Captain Robert Alvin Lewis, a B-29 aircraft commander who would act as Tibbets’ co-pilot on the atomic bombing mission.

 The B-29 Superfortress was designed by the Boeing Airplane Company as its Model 345.
-Produced in three major version, the B-29, B-29A and B-29B, it was built by Boeing at Wichita, Kansas and Redmond, Washington; by the Bell Aircraft Corporation at Marietta, Georgia; and the Glenn L. Martin Company at Fort Crook (now Offutt Air Force Base, Omaha, Nebraska.
+Produced in three versions, the B-29, B-29A and B-29B, it was built by Boeing at Renton, Washington, and Wichita, Kansas; by the Bell Aircraft Corporation at Marietta, Georgia; and the Glenn L. Martin Company at Fort Crook (now Offutt Air Force Base), Omaha, Nebraska.
 A total of 3,943 Superfortresses were built.

 The B-29 was the most technologically advanced airplane built up to that time, and required an immense effort by American industry to produce.